QubesOS/qubes-doc/privacy/whonix-customize.md

 ### Configuring Whonix-Workstation

-In `dom0` terminal Konsole, get a list of current kernel parameters.
+In `dom0` terminal Konsole or Terminal Emulator, get a list of current kernel parameters.

 ~~~
 qvm-prefs -g whonix-ws kernelopts